stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/index.md

 You can change one of your attacks into a dirty move from the list below.
 Make a Strength (Athletics) check vs your target's passive Wisdom (Insight) score.
 If you fail, you provoke an attack of opportunity from your opponent.
 If you succeed, apply the dirty move effect.

 #### Head Lock
-The target is grappled by you and suffocating (see Chapter 8) until the grapple is broken.
+The target is grappled by you and [suffocating](http://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/Suffocating/) until the grapple is broken.

 #### Eye Jab
 The target is Blinded until the end of its next turn.
 You may also shove the creature as part of the Dirty Trick, but at disadvantage.